EMUNES/Electron-Vite-Vue3-BaseBundle/README.md

 # About this repo

 ![demo](.github/Screenshot.png)
 Thanks greatly to the original author which make this repo possible!!!
-All credits to him!

 Check his repo [here](https://github.com/appinteractive/electron-vite-tailwind-starter).